SimchaTeich/Microcorruption/14 - Vladivostok/README.md

     * push something with 0x4 bytes to the stack
     * allocate 0x8 bytes on the stack
         * so from the top of the stack until the return value there is 0xc bytes.
-    * insert new location of `printf` address 2 bytes after the top of the stack ⚠️
+    * insert new location of `printf` into 2 bytes after the top of the stack ⚠️
     * overwrite the original code section.
     * get the username
         * to the fixed address #0x2426